c3lang/c3docs-old/docs/modules.md

 > Types are used without prefix; functions, variables, macros and constants are prefixed with the sub module name.

+## Static initializer and finalizers

+It is sometimes useful to run code at startup.
+Modules allow you to use static initializers (run at startup) and finalizers (run at shutdown).

+    static initialize
+    {
+        // Run at startup
+        some_function.init(512);
+    }

+    static finalize
+    {
+        some_thing.shutdown();
+    }

+### Changing priority

+It is possible to use the attribute `@priority(<priority>)` to set the actual priority.
+It is recommended that programs use a priority of 1024 or higher.
+The higher the value, the later it will be called.
+The lowest priority is 65535.

 ## Versioning and dynamic inclusion